afunnydev/tinysociety/content/articles/2018-09-21-caboose-for-sale-yes-you-can-live-in-a-refurbished-train-wagon.md

 ---
-title: 'Caboose For Sale: Yes You Can Live In A Refurbished Train Wagon!'
+title: 'Caboose for Sale: Yes You Can Live in a Refurbished Train Wagon!'
 description: >-
   Vintage train cars have inspired some truly unique tiny houses as people take to refurbishing them to design their ideal homes.